 If weather conditions deteriorate during the regatta weekend, you may be required to wear a Buoyancy Aid/Life Jacket.
 If this is required, an announcement will be made on the Public Address (PA) System and by WhatsApp broadcast to inform you which classes of paddlers, or all paddlers, must wear them as a mandatory requirement.
 A further announcement will be made when the requirement is rescinded.
 While the requirement is in force an Orange Flag will be displayed on the Flagpole by the Finish Tower.

-All Buoyancy aids/life jackets must conform to the International Canoe Federation (ICF) standard or the European standards EN ISO 12402-4 or EN ISO 12402-5.
+All Buoyancy aids/life jackets must conform to BS EN ISO 12402-5.

 How much buoyancy do I need in my boat?